-Green tea, lemon teas, and different herbs are also being used for the treatment.
+Green tea, lemon tea, and different herbs are also being used for the treatment.
 Some medical providers also suggest honey for sore throats.

 Use a humidifier if the weather gets dry.
 Drink warm water and always use a mask outside to avoid smog and irritants.
 Avoid fried and spicy foods.
 Consumption of alcohol and smoking are famous irritants of the throat.
 Avoid throat irritants.

-See a doctor if you have a high temperature, chills, cough, or other flu symptoms that do not resolve in a timely manner.
+See a doctor if you have a high temperature, chills, cough, or other flu symptoms that do not resolve promptly.

 When to visit a doctor: